-- 21. The Hart Local Plan must have a clear strategy contained within it to explain how it will help meet in full, the whole housing market area needs. - 22.
-We are working with both Rushmoor and Surrey Heath Borough Councils to assess their ability to meet their own need for new homes.
-Rushmoor however, has recently published a draft 'preferred approach' local plan5, which identifies a shortfall of 1,600 homes.
+23. The Hart Local Plan must have a clear strategy contained within it to explain how it will help meet in full, the whole housing market area needs.

+- 24. We are working with both Rushmoor and Surrey Heath Borough Councils to assess their ability to meet their own need for new homes.
+Rushmoor however, has recently published a draft 'preferred approach' local plan12, which identifies a shortfall of 1,600 homes.
 We have scrutinized Rushmoor's draft Local Plan and have raised an objection to the scale of the shortfall.
 We think that Rushmoor can do much more to meet its need for new homes.
-A copy of our objection to Rushmoor's draft Local Plan can be found here6. - 23.
+A copy of our objection to Rushmoor's draft Local Plan can be found here13. - 25.
 Meanwhile, Surrey Heath's capacity for new homes and its plans for dealing with meeting its needs are currently unknown.
-Based on Surrey Heath's work so far they could be approximately 1,800 homes short, although they are undertaking further work to increase capacity and have stated that they will try to meet their own needs.
-One option open to Surrey Heath is to review its Green Belt boundaries to make more room to deliver the new homes that its communities need. - 24.
+Based on Surrey Heath's work so far they could be approximately 1,800 homes short, although they are undertaking further work to identify more capacity and have stated that they will try to meet their own needs.
+One option open to Surrey Heath is to review its Green Belt boundaries to make more room to deliver the new homes that its communities need. - 26.
 It is still too early to draw any conclusions, but there is a strong likelihood that under Government rules Hart may be legally obliged to take up some of this unmet need for new homes.
-For the purpose of this consultation, we would like you to consider a working assumption that we could need to plan for up 1,000-3,000 new overspill homes (on top of Hart's own 2,500 new home need). - 25.
-We think that the way forward is to build in a review of the Hart Local Plan nearer the time that any shortfall from elsewhere in the housing market area has been confirmed.
+For the purpose of this consultation, we would like you to consider a working assumption that we could need to plan for between 1,000-3,000 new overspill homes (in addition to Hart's own 2,500 new home need).
+See Figure 1. - 27.
+We think that the way forward is for Hart to plan for our own housing needs, but to review the Hart Local Plan nearer the time that any shortfall from elsewhere in the housing market area has been confirmed.
 In the meantime, however, our Local Plan would still need to show that there are deliverable options to draw on, should they be needed.
 For example, strategic land releases, accelerated delivery of a possible new settlement, or simply selecting additional sites.